Giangiui/dagonstar/docs/documentation.md

-## SCHEMA
+## SCHEMA and DataFlow

-in `_init_.py` file there is a SCHEMA variable.
+There is a SCHEMA variable in `_init_.py` file.

 ```python
  SCHEMA = "workflow://"
 ```

-This variable define a space that tasks can use to save data and communicate for each other.
+This variable defines a space that tasks can use to store data and communicate with each other.